 Yes and no. Buying the dip will not guarantee that you make profits.
 Just because the price is cheaper now than it was a day, week, or month ago, it doesn’t always mean that it’s a good value investment.
 It’s also worth pointing out that ‘buying the dip’ is more of a catchphrase than a strategy.

 To use this as a strategy, you need to be able to understand why the value has dropped and know whether this lower value is temporary or a warning of what’s to come, and that requires a lot of research and in-depth knowledge.
-Similarly, if you choose to invest more in a single stock or asset type because its average cost has come down, then you could also change the overall investment risk of your portfolio – potentially opening yourself up to greater volatility.
+Similarly, if you choose to invest more in a single stock or asset type because its average cost has come down, then you could also change the overall investment risk of your portfolio – potentially opening yourself up to greater volatility (in investing, this term basically refers to how much performance fluctuates).

 What are the alternatives to buying the dip?